krutol/Prezoom/design/High-level_Design.md

 ## Assignments

+The project was finished by the each member of group Charlie.

 + Abhishek Sharma
   + Finish the state diagram to design the first version software.
   + Design the first version presentation mode.